 - If you are creating a calendar, see BVSD's menu calendar examples.
 You can work with a graphic designer or print shop to develop your own template.

 - Poster artwork should be scanned digitally and resized to fit your needs.
 Lunch program and sponsor logos can be added to the layout at this time.
 Use student submission forms to create student information tags to hang next to each poster.

-- Send a Sponsor Thank You Letter along with a copy of the calendar or poster that they helped support.
+- Send a Sponsor Thank You Letter along with a copy of the calendar or poster.